godaddy/gasket/packages/gasket-plugin-intl/README.md

 ```

 Using this example, if a customer's language is set to `zh-HK`, then the
-application can load the locale file for `zh-TW` instead.
+application can load the locale file for `zh-TW`.

 ### Locales Manifest

 When the Gasket **build** command is run, a manifest file is generated and
 output to the configured `localesDir`.
 This is used to inform loader packages of
 the available locale paths and settings.
 The manifest file can be served as a
-static file, must most commonly is automatically bundled into the app.
+static file, but is most commonly bundled into the app.

 Again, the locale manifest is generated at build time, and is useful for static
 settings.
 If apps or loaders need configuration based on a user's request, the
-respond data can be utilized.
+response data can be utilized.

 Because the locales manifest JSON file is generated each build, you may want to
 configure your SCM to ignore committing this file, such as with a `.gitignore`